 What type of training grounds do you offer?

 Our facility is located on 40 acres.
 We also have access to thousands of acres in MN and WI which allows us to give the dogs a variety of scenarios and terrains.
-Below are just a couple of training properties we visit weekly.
+Below are just a few of training properties we visit weekly.